OurRootsOrg/cms-server/search-client/deploy/wp-plugin/ourroots/readme.txt

 * Apply flag to display names as surname, given to record detail page = 1.0.16 =
 * Previous update didn't include the fix
+= 1.0.17 =
+* Show html in given and surnames
+* Avoid error when there are no search results
+* Make category names clickable to close them when they are opened
+* Add gutter space between events and relationships in search results
+* Ensure date range checkbox always shows up